-The only Formula One race held at night, the Singapore Grand Prix is presenting a mixture of top music performances and enhanced on-track action, this year’s Singapore Grand Prix is set to be bigger and better than last year’s, with top international names in motorsports and music set to rock the Marina Bay Street Circuit.
-Maximising on the entertainment value for fans of F1, the Singapore Grand Prix is an unforgettable occasion that is so much more than just another racing event.
+Singapore Grand Prix is the only F1 race that’s held at night.
+The seasonal GP also regularly presents a cool mix of top music performances and enhanced on-track action, with this year’s usually set to be bigger and better than last year’s race extravaganzas.
+Top names in motorsports and music rock the Marina Bay Street Circuit each season, maximising on the entertainment value for fans of Formula One.

-The main grandstands are at: City Hall, Stamford, Connaught, Padang, Esplanade Waterfront, Esplanade Steps Premier, Raffles, Marina Bay, Singapore Flyer, Pit and Turns.
+Singapore Grand Prix’s main grandstands are at City Hall, Stamford, Connaught, Padang, Esplanade Waterfront, Esplanade Steps Premier, Raffles, Marina Bay, Singapore Flyer, Pit, and Turns.

 - Singapore Zoo Admission with Roundtrip Transfer